Today I want to tell you a story. This is a story of an incredible mother. So grab a cup of coffee and get ready to meet this amazing woman.

 And so, this is why I am a Certified Lactation Counselor with the goal of becoming an Internationally Board Certified Lactation Counselor within the next few years.
 It isn’t to guilt a mom into breastfeeding.
 It isn’t to guilt the mom who has struggled for weeks or months with breastfeeding who decides to let it go and bond with their baby.
 I do what I do because being a mom is hard.
 I want to be there for the moms like my mom.
 I so wish I could have been there to assess her latch, to talk to her about tongue tie, to refer her to an ENT specialist and to encourage her through the decisions she had to make.
 I want to tell moms like mine that they are doing an amazing job.
 I want to be the advocate for breastfeeding moms that need someone to fight for them.
 But I also want to tell them that sometimes, breastfeeding isn’t fair.
 That waking up at all hours of the night is hard.
 I could write a whole other post on that topic!
 I want to tell them “thank you” for doing the amazing job of raising children.

 To the amazing moms that I know and the ones that maybe just stumbled across this blog post, I would be happy to connect you with reputable help if you are struggling with breastfeeding.
-I cannot fully express in words how helpful and important having help during our breastfeeding experience was.
 And just a word of encouragement… it usually gets better with appropriate care and attention!
-But hear this, my prayer is that whatever you do in feeding your child I hope you throw off all feelings of guilt.
-I hope you hear that guilt isn’t truth and it isn’t from God.
-God is way bigger than breast milk or formula.
+But hear this, my hope is that whatever you do in feeding your child that you throw off all feelings of guilt.
+I hope you hear that guilt isn’t worth it.
 And most importantly, you are a good mom.

-I love this photo from our newborn session.
+I will end with this photo that was taken of my son and I while we were in the thick of our breastfeeding struggles.
 I think it so beautifully depicts the love, curiosity, anxiety and wonder that goes into motherhood.